ntjandra/ntjandra.github.io/_posts/2021-08-10-OpenAI-Codex.md

 categories: coding, thinking, roleplay
 ---

-# OpenAI Codex
-Today is the release of Open AI's new product, Codex.
+Today marks the release of Open AI's new product, Codex.
 Its a brilliant piece of software that greatly reduces the overhead of "boring code".
 I applied for a beta key as soon as I could and hope to hear back soon.
 Here are some details about my beta application and what I envision Codex + GPT-3 are able to complete together.

 ### My Plans
 As you may know I've been trying to build a DnD campaign, so seeing codex made me want to try an AI driven campaign.
 I plan to leverage GPT-3 for DM suggestions, and codex to allow users to real time update their character positions and call ability checks.
 My goal is to turn the campaign into a browser based game, filled with the excitement of having players have the freedom to interact with literaly anything.
 This is where GPT-3 comes in, if a player does something unplanned simply hit up GPT-3 and describe the scenario, then ask for 1-3 suggestions and pick one or make your own.
 Use the suggestion as the way to format code.